getsentry/sentry-github-actions-app/README.md

 - Take note of the app's URL and use it when creating the Github webhook
 - Environment variables:
   - `APP_DSN`: Report errors to Sentry of the app itself
-  - `GH_SECRET`: Report errors to Sentry of the app itself
+  - `GH_WEBHOOK_SECRET`: Secret shared between Github's webhook and your app
   - `GH_TOKEN`: This is used to validate API calls are coming from Github webhook
   - `SENTRY_GITHUB_DSN`: Where to report Github job transactions
   - `LOGGING_LEVEL` (optional): To set the verbosity of Python's logging (defaults to INFO)